that90sdesigner/personalSite/src/pages/posts/post-3.md

 The beauty of it all?
 I walk through the liminal space into the new year anyway, hoping that the ball of anxiety becomes a catalyst for growth.

-Here's a YouTube video about the concept of liminal spaces.
+Here's a YouTube video about the concept of liminal spaces -

 [![LIMINAL SPACES YOUTUBE VIDEO](https://img.youtube.com/vi/2T7wSwQtkts/0.jpg)](https://www.youtube.com/watch?v=2T7wSwQtkts)